stases/math4ai_temp/docs/essentials/multi_variate_der.md

 we study how our existing differentiation techniques extend to this multivariate case using our graphical representation as introduced in the previous section.

+In general, we might be interested in functions with more than one input and output.
+For instance, if you give one input - e.g. a MRI scan - we might be interested in predicting a series of different outputs corresponding with different kinda of observations we could predict on the scan.
+Similarly, maybe we might want to predict the average time someone will spend in the coffee shop we opened based on their age, type of job, hobbies, and so on.
+In these cases, we would still like to compute derivatives of functions to estimate how well our model does, and in this case we have derivatives for each output with respect to each input.

 Let's go one step further, and consider a function $$f: \mathbb{R}^2 \to \mathbb{R}$$ such that
 $$f: \begin{bmatrix}x_1 \\ x_2\end{bmatrix} \mapsto x_1x_2^2$$.
 We can again draw this function: